oblac/jodd-site/content/madvoc/17+miscellaneous.md

 Once registered in `WebApplication`, this custom version of `ActionMethodParser` component will set HTTP method name for all methods that already doesn't explicitly specify it.
-So, if extension is \".do\" than action will be registered as a handler for POST requests; if extension is default \'.html\' than action is GET request handler.
+So, if extension is `.do` than action will be registered as a handler for POST requests; if extension is default `.html` than action is GET request handler.